ncssar/caltopo_python/docs/source/index.rst

 ..    :caption: Other pages:

 ..    credentials
-..    sartopo_python
+..    caltopo_python

-sartopo_python
+caltopo_python
 ==========================================

 CalTopo is a very popular web-browser-based and smartphone-app-based mapping tool.
 SARTopo is a mostly-obsolete name that refers to a set of Search-And-Rescue-specific features inside the CalTopo tool.
 See |caltopo_link| and |training_link|.

-Being a web-based tool, CalTopo / SARTopo uses a web API to accomplish most user actions.
+Being a web-based tool, CalTopo uses a web API to accomplish most user actions.
 The API is not currently documented or developed for general public use, and could change at any time.

 This module provides a 'session' object which manages a data connection to a hosted map, and provides several wrapper methods and convenience methods that make calls to the non-publicized CalTopo API.

-**This third-party module is not written or maintained by CalTopo LLC or the authors of caltopo.com or sartopo.com.**
+**This third-party module is not written or maintained by CalTopo LLC or the authors of caltopo.com.**

-**DISCLAIMER: This module can edit and delete CalTopo / SARTopo map features.
-At the time of this module's publication, CalTopo and SARTopo do not have any 'undo' capability.**
+**DISCLAIMER: This module can edit and delete CalTopo map features.
+At the time of this module's publication, CalTopo does not have any 'undo' capability.**
 Only you can take steps to prevent loss of map data due to use of this module - whether due to accidental misuse, or due to an unexpected bug in the module.
 You should always consider exporting a full GeoJSON from your map before using this code.

 Categories of provided class methods: